 It is anticipated the awards will be made in the form of contracts, grants, and cooperative agreements.
-While other vehicles such as grants and contracts will be considered, the strong preference is for a cooperative agreement as the award type to allow for maximum interaction, cooperation, and collaboration between the government and the awardee.
-This will be the preferred award type for both Funding Area One (Center) and Funding Area Two (Seedling).
-The awards will be made at funding levels commensurate with the proposed research, investigator/team type, as well as availability of funding.
+While other vehicles such as grants and contracts will be considered, the strong preference is for a cooperative agreement as the award type to allow for maximum interaction, cooperation, and collaboration between the Government and the awardee.
+This will be the preferred award type for both Funding Area One (Team) and Funding Area Two (Seedling).The awards will be made at funding levels commensurate with the proposed research, investigator/team type, as well as availability of funding.
 We realize the preparation of a research proposal often represents a substantial investment of time and effort by the applicant.
-Therefore, in an attempt to minimize this burden, we are requiring applicants interested in funding under Funding Area One of this BAA to submit whitepapers not exceeding eight pages (technical content).
+Therefore, in an attempt to minimize this burden, we are requiring applicants interested in funding under Funding Area One (Team) of this BAA to submit whitepapers not exceeding eight pages (technical content).
 Applicants interested in funding under Funding Area Two (Seedling) of this BAA are required to submit four page (technical content) whitepapers describing the type of research effort to be proposed.
-Whitepapers received under both Funding Areas will be reviewed and ranked by a government panel.
+Whitepapers received under both Funding Areas will be reviewed and ranked by a Government panel.
 A detailed description of the whitepaper submissions can be found in Section D.

 Highest ranked applicants will be invited to submit full proposals.
-The determination that a proposal should invited will be made by the Government and communicated to the applicants.
+The determination that a proposal should be invited will be made by the Government and communicated to the applicants.
 An Applicant that does NOT receive an invitation from the Government to submit a Proposal is NOT eligible to submit a Proposal.
-Only those applicants invited by a TPOC and/or the Program Manager will be eligible to submit a proposal.
+Only those applicants invited by the Program Manager will be eligible to submit a proposal.

-Under Funding Area One, the award for a full proposal will contain a base period for thirty-six months followed by a single option period of twenty-four months.
+Under Funding Area One (Team), the awards for full proposals will contain a base period for thirty-six months followed by a single option period of twenty-four months.
 The base and option period may be incrementally funded.
-Under Funding Area Two, the awards for full proposals will contain a base period for twelve months with up to two option periods, each for twelve months.
+Under Funding Area Two (Seedling), the awards for full proposals will contain a base period for twelve months with up to two option periods, each for twelve months.
 As with Funding Area One, the base and option period may be incrementally funded.
-It is anticipated that at least one additional BAA for additional awards in Funding Area Two will be released approximately three years after the release of this document.
+Selection of proposals for Seedling awards in subsequent years (FY23, FY24, FY25, FY26) will be contingent on the availability of funds.

-It is anticipated that \$3M in annual funding will be available for award to a single proposal under Funding Area One (Center).
+It is anticipated that approximately \$1.5M in annual funding will be available for award to each of the two proposals funded under Funding Area One (Team).
+Awards up to a maximum of \$2M annually may be considered only for extremely meritorious proposals.
 It is also anticipated that up to \$1M in annual aggregate funding will be available for all awards under Funding Area Two (Seedling).
-It is anticipated that the Seedling awards will range from \$60k \$250k per year, with typical awards in the range of \$120k-\$180k per year.
+It is anticipated that the Seedling awards will range from \$60k-\$250k per year, with typical awards in the range of \$120k-\$180k per year.
 Awards in the upper end of the range will be made only for extremely meritorious proposals.
-Seedling Proposals submitted under Funding Area Two in excess of \$250k per year will not be considered.
-It is anticipated that \$4M per year is the aggregate funding available for all full proposal awards under the EBRC BAA (to include Center and Seedling awards).
-The out-year 12-month options are subject to the availability of out-year appropriations.
+Proposals submitted under Funding Area Two (Seedling) in excess of \$250k per year will not be considered.
+It is anticipated that \$4M per year is the aggregate funding available for all full proposal awards under this BAA (to include Team and Seedling awards).
+Exercise of options will be subject to the availability of funds in the out-years.

-Whitepapers and subsequent invited full proposals may only be submitted to either Funding Area One (Center) or Funding Area Two (Seedling).
-Whitepapers and proposals must clearly state which funding area it is being submitted under for consideration.
+Whitepapers and subsequent invited full proposals may only be submitted to either Funding Area One (Team) or Funding Area Two (Seedling).
+Whitepapers and proposals must clearly state which funding area and Technical Thrust it is being submitted under for consideration.
 Multiple whitepapers and proposals from a single institute may be submitted under either Funding Area.